Online M.Ed. in Special Education: Individualized Program

 We have rolling admissions so you can apply and be accepted into the program at any time.
 However, the following dates are recommended:

-- Fall semester (starts in September): submit by August 15th
+- Fall semester (starts in September): August 15th

-- Spring semester (starts in January): submit by December 15th
+- Spring semester (starts in January): December 15th

 After these dates, your application will be considered for the next semester.